pierre-rouleau/seed7-mode/README.rst

 =============================================================

-This is a, **work-in-progress** version of seed7-mode 🚧 .
+This is a **work-in-progress** version of seed7-mode 🚧 .
-A lot of features are implemented but there's still some areas that need improvements and fixes.
+A lot of features are implemented but there's still some areas that need improvements or fixes.
 Please create a bug report for  any problem you detect.

 Currently Implemented Features